Urgent: Switch to Google’s New Merchant API or Risk Ad Interruptions

 FAQs

-Review feed labels, reconnect data feeds, and ensure everything is back on track.
-Start the migration sooner rather than later.
+The recommended actions are to review feed labels, reconnect data feeds, and confirm that everything is back on track after migration.
+The author advises completing the migration sooner rather than later because legacy APIs are on their way out.

 Comments